getong/getong_code_snippet/todo/debian_stretch_todo.md

 - [x] ignore the driver message output on the framebuffer won;t fix.
 It is because the hardware not support the USB 3 device. see [USB low speed devices fail to enumerate on high speed hub (high speed devices are OK) #273](https://github.com/raspberrypi/linux/issues/273)
+- [ ] disk installation with iso file